Fari Ek Vaar

 Fari Ek Vaar (Gujarati: ફરી એક વાર)) is a 2025 Indian Gujarati family drama and comedy film directed by Akhil Kotak and written by Kajal Mehta.
 It Stars Supriya Pathak Kapur, Tiku Talsania, Netri Trivedi, Avani Modi, Utsav Naik, Morli Patel and others.
-The film is produced by Vihaan Dand and it was released on 12 September 2025.
+Produced by Vihaan Dand, the film was released on 12 September 2025.

 Plot

-Fari Ek Vaar is a story of hope, love and togetherness, which will definitely make everyone believe more in the right to be happy and live a life that is not perfect but filled with love and support.
+Fari Ek Vaar is a story of hope, love and togetherness.
+It portrays a life that may not be perfect but is filled with love and support.